daggerwolf45/daggerwolf45/README.md

 ## Hi there 👋
 ### Welcome to my github page!
 Theres everything from FRC robots to networking-protocol-prototypes to Discord bots.

+- 🔭 I’m currently working on a Discord bot feautring NLP that integrates with HomeAssistant
+- 🌱 I’m currently learning more JS
+- 💬 Ask me about the Wilson Wong Expirence
+- 📫 How to reach me: slaird@wpi.edu
+- 😄 Pronouns: He/Him
+- ⚡ Fun fact: The ammount of time I spend tuning 3d printers is a problem.

 <!--
 **daggerwolf45/daggerwolf45** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.